Why You Won’t Need a Wood Burning Stove in a Passivhaus - Even in a Power Cut

 New build homes in Scotland will no longer be allowed to install polluting heating systems such as oil and gas boilers, and bioenergy sources — like wood burning stoves.

-Instead, climate-friendly alternatives like heat pumps, electric boilers or storage heaters will need to be installed.
+Instead, “climate-friendly alternatives” like heat pumps and heat networks will need to be installed.
 This is known as the New Build Heat Standard (NBHS).

 Why have the rules changed?

-Heating our homes and buildings accounts for a fifth of Scotland's carbon emissions and the Scottish Government says the new standard will help meet its legally-binding target to reach net zero carbon emissions by 2045.
+Heating our homes and buildings accounts for a fifth of Scotland's carbon emissions and the Scottish Government says the new regulations will contribute to its target to reduce greenhouse gas emissions to net zero by 2045.

-Wood burners are usually considered a more sustainable heating method because they don’t rely on fossil fuels such as oil or coal.
-However, using a wood burning stove or open fire at home contributes to a pollutant called fine particulate matter.
+Wood burners are often viewed as a more sustainable heating method because they don’t rely on fossil fuels such as oil or coal.
+However, using a wood burning stove or open fire at home is a major contributor of a pollutant called fine particulate matter.

 What is the controversy?

-Storm Arwen in November 2021, for example, left more than 100,000 homes and businesses without electricity for several days, with some in the North-East enduring outages for more than a week.
+One of the latest major events was Storm Arwen in November 2021, which left more than 100,000 homes and businesses throughout Scotland without electricity for days.
+Some in North-East Scotland had to cope without power for over a week.

 Why Passivhaus is the solution